WabukoWabuko/RDBMS/RDMSqueries.md

 # CORRELATED SUBQUERY
 - a subquery that references a column from the outer query.

-# HAVING
-- used to filter the results of a query based on a specified condition.

 # ROWLOCK
 - used to lock a single row in a table, to prevent concurrent access by multiple transactions.